Learn more about the search for our next settled minister.

 The Ministerial Search Committee is tasked with finding our next settled minister who will join us in September 2026.

-These members of the committee were nominated by our Nominating Committee and appointed by our Board of Directors.
-Check out their bios below.
+The following members of the committee were nominated by our Nominating Committee and appointed by our Board of Directors.
+Check out their bios below their photos:

 | Name & Position | Bio |